mandiant/flare-vm/README.md

 Installation (Manually)
 =======================

-First, install boxstarter.
+First, install BoxStarter.
 All commands are expected to be executed with Administrator privileges.

 If you are using PowerShell V2: